geoblink/design-system/src/elements/GeoChart/GeoChartLineSegments/GeoChartLineSegments.md

           },
           axisGroups: [
             this.linearAxisConfig,
-            this.categoricalAxisConfig
+            this.numericalAxisConfig
           ],
           lineSegmentsGroups: [{
             normalValue: this.normalValue,
             data: this.chartData,
             dimension: BARS_DIMENSIONS.horizontal,
-            lineWidth: 5,
+            lineWidth: 2,
-            circleRadius: 2,
+            circleRadius: 3,
             circleMargin: 2,
             idVerticalAxis: this.linearAxisConfig.id,
-            idHorizontalAxis: this.categoricalAxisConfig.id
+            idHorizontalAxis: this.numericalAxisConfig.id
           }]
         }
       }